ryanpfalz/gpt-rag-orchestrator/docs/GH-SETUP.md

 This document outlines the steps to set up a multi-environment workflow to deploy the orchestrator service to Azure using GitHub Actions, taking the solution from proof of concept to production-ready.

+> [!IMPORTANT] **This guide is part of a collection of guides to fully automate the end-to-end provisioning and deployment of this solution.
+The complete solution is made up of this repository (which deploys a service), and three additional repositories, which deploy either the infrastructure or other services.
+Following setup of the infrastructure as described in the [GPT-RAG](https://github.com/Azure/GPT-RAG/blob/main/docs/GH-SETUP.md) guide, the following steps need to be completed to enable the end-to-end automated deployment of this service. _The steps in the [GPT-RAG](https://github.com/Azure/GPT-RAG/blob/main/docs/GH-SETUP.md) guide must be completed first._**

 # Decisions required:

 - Whether to use federated identity or client secret for authentication